Mehala: Habsburg rule

 Mehala (Mihalla) in the Josephinian Land Survey of 1769–1772.
 Depicted here are also the Wells of the Pashas (Baschabrun), east of Mehala.

 For the next 65 years Mehala was made part of the city and in 1716 it received the name Neustadt (which in German translates as "new city"; Hungarians called it Újváros).
 In 1723, during the construction of the new fortifications, which were extended far beyond the Turkish palisades, Palanca Mare had to be demolished.
 Since the Orthodox Rascians (collective term for Romanians and Serbs) were not allowed to settle in the fortress at that time, many of them moved to what is now Mehala.
 After the fire and plague of 1738, the Romanian population of Mehala increased considerably.
 By 1744 Mehala was subordinated to the Rascian magistrate of Timișoara.
 In 1779 the Banat of Temeswar was incorporated into Hungary and divided into counties.
 The villages and estates, which were all in the possession of the Vienna's Imperial Chamber, were put up for auction.
 Mehala was also a Chamber estate, but being considered a suburb of Timișoara, the settlement was ceded in 1782 by the Chamber without auction to Timișoara, which requested Mehala at an estimated price of 101,482 florins and 32 ½ kreutzers.
 After the death of Emperor Joseph II (1790) many of his decisions and contracts concluded during his reign were annulled.
 This also happened with Mehala's contract of sale.
 As the price agreed in 1781 in the "Deed of privilege of the free city" was not paid to the Chamber by the city, the actual handover of Mehala did not take place.
 Mehala was thus separated from the city and placed under the control of the administration of the Temes County as an independent village under the name "Mehala".
-At the beginning of the 20th century, the commune had about 300 houses with gardens, grouped in four distinct colonies – Ronaț, Anheurer, Blașcovici and Weiß – between which there were no roads or paved sidewalks.
+This led to lengthy legal disputes over land ownership.

+Between 1860 and 1914, Mehala saw its number of streets double—though the 70 streets remained without sewers—and its number of houses also doubled, with the 1,000 homes typically consisting of a single floor and an average of two rooms.
+The number of small artisan workshops, often established by craftsmen displaced from Fabric, Cetate, or Iosefin by large-scale industry, grew tenfold, exceeding 150.
+Apart from the Leopold Weiss tile factory, there was no factory or large industrial enterprise in the commune.
+Over time, the village gradually became an agrarian and artisanal extension of the city.
+Beginning in 1900, four colonies were established in Mehala: Ronaț, adjacent to the railway line where houses were constructed for railway workers; Anheuer; Blaskovits; and Calea Szegedului (now Calea Torontalului).

 Northwest of Mehala, as far as Săcălaz, Dudeștii Noi and Sânandrei, there was an old deciduous forest – Cioca Forest.
 In a small settlement of the same name, robbers are said to have lived and caused mischief for a short time.
 People went hunting, collected mushrooms and used the forest as firewood.
 Within 80 years it was cut down and converted into arable land.